jmbtutor/command-line-talk-2018-07/command-line-talk.md

 Commands like `ls` and `cp` aren't built-in commands.
 They're external binaries found in the filesystem.

+Normally, you'd have to specify a path to be able to run the executable.
+However, there is a colon-separated list of paths stored in the environment variable called `PATH`; if your command does not have a path, the shell will search for the executable name in the paths listed in `PATH` in order and it will run the first one it finds.

+For example, if `~/bin` holds your personal scripts, you can call any of your scripts without a path by adding `~/bin` to your `PATH`:

+    export PATH="${HOME}/bin:${PATH}"

+The above will add `~/bin` to the start of your `PATH`.
+Since `~/bin` will be searched first, you should be careful not to accidentally shadow important commands like `ls`.

+Shadowing commands is a very good reason not to add `.` (the current directory) to your `PATH`.
+You might unsuspectingly have a malicious script in your current directory (e.g. from an untrusted tarball) that is named the same as a frequently used command like `ls`.
+If `.` is in your `PATH`, especially if it's first, you'll run the malicious script instead of the real `ls`.

 ## Viewing files without an editor